nuuuwan/news_lk3_data/README.md

 *2024-02-25 16:15:00* · [`economynextcom`](https://economynext.com/srilankan-airlines-denies-tu-action-for-flight-delays-152053/) · `en`

-ECONOMYNEXT – State-owned loss-making SriLankan Airlines denied any trade union action for the delay of its flights at the country’s main airport early on Sunday.
+ECONOMYNEXT – State-owned SriLankan Airlines denied any trade union action for the delay of its flights at the country’s main airport early on Sunday.

 Airport sources said four SriLankan Airlines flights faced delay and a frustrated ground handling staff were unable to coop up with the situation after the delays.